SEN Information Report

 What should I do if I think my child may have special needs?

 Initially discuss any concerns you have with the class teacher.
 Further advice and support can be obtained by making an appointment with the school SENDCo/ TiC - SL Centre and/ or a member of the Senior Leadership Team (SLT).

 How will school staff support my child’s learning?

-- Teacher/parent consultation meetings are held for all children each term.
+Teacher/parent consultation meetings are held for all children in the Autumn and Sprimg terms.

 |Who will explain to parents/ carers what is happening?|

 Class teachers will initially discuss any concerns with parents/ carers.
 Your child's class teacher will give you details of the perceived need; what is planned in school and any additional help you can provide at home.

 Depending on the need/s a range of ways will be used to keep you informed, which may include: